 The good news is, with relatively little effort, they sound pretty cool.

 In this article, we’re going to show you how you use them.
 We’ll show you the power chord shapes and how to play them.

 Table of Contents

-- Types of Power Chord
+- Anatomy of a Power Chord

-- Finding Power Chords
+- Power Chord Shapes

 - Fingers Positions